cdrini/v8.dev/src/blog/understanding-ecmascript-part-2.md

 The grammar rules of the spec define the syntax of the language.
 [Runtime semantics](https://tc39.es/ecma262/#sec-runtime-semantics) define what the syntactic constructs "mean" (how to evaluate them at runtime).

+If you're not familiar with [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar), it's a good idea to have a look now!

 We'll take a deeper look into the grammar rules in a later episode, let's keep it simple for now!
 In particular, we can ignore the subscripts (`Yield`, `Await` and so on) in the productions for this episode.

-(If you're not familiar with [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar), it's a good idea to have a look now!)

 The following productions describe how a `MemberExpression` looks like: